 SOSGEO4801 – Social Movements in the Age of Migration

-Migration and diversity are high on the agenda of political debate in Europe today.
+Migration, race and diversity are high on the agenda of political debate in Europe today.
 In this course, we take a closer look at how collective action and political protest have related to these themes in earlier times and today.
-Although most of the research texts in the course will deal with collective action motivated by structural positions and identities related to class, ethnicity, religion, anti-racism, nationalism and diversity, we open for students wanting to focus on other themes such as for example climate, environment or anti-capitalism.
+Although most of the research texts in the course will deal with collective action motivated by structural positions and social identities related to ethnicity, religion, class, gender, nation and race, we are open to students who want to focus on other themes such as for example climate, feminism or anti-capitalism.

-How do activists identifying with queer, feminist, and class-based movements relate to an increasing diversity in terms of ethnicity, religion, and “race” in possible “constituencies”?
-Do we see an increase in intersectional frames and mobilization efforts in feminist, nationalist and anti-racist movements, or, respectively in labor unions and religious movements?
-How do right-wing populism and extremism frame their messages and build organizations?
+How do actors identifying with queer, feminist, and national movements relate to an increasing diversity in terms of ethnicity, religion, and race?
+Do we see an increase in intersectional frames and mobilization efforts in feminist, nationalist and anti-racist movements?
+How have new movements and identities emerged as a result of greater global connectedness and increased attention to global inequalities and decolonization?
 And, how do ethnic, racial and religious minorities relate to transnational movements and political protest?
 Does political mobilization in the diaspora foremost relate to local or national interests in home countries, or to other identities and interests such as gender, sexuality, religion and anti-racism?

 Students will learn about democratization and political protest in a sociological perspective, based in the international social movement and mobilization literature.